nazunalika/linux-guide-and-hints/source/el/openldap.rst

 Certificates
 ++++++++++++
-RHEL 7 clients and other newer distributions that are non-el require TLS/SSL for authentication when going toward LDAP. because of this, we will need to create certificates, regardless if you are in a lab or not.
+Enterprise Linux 7 clients and other newer distributions that are non-el require TLS/SSL for authentication when going toward LDAP. because of this, we will need to create certificates, regardless if you are in a lab or not.

 .. note:: Certificate Information